wgmyers/mal/impls/ruby-wgm/NOTES.md

 We appear to have partially implemented comments for free in the tokeniser, but we don't yet handle 'everything is a comment' properly.

+We are now passing all Step 1 tests except with-meta.

 ## TODO

-* Fix remaining string handling errors
 * Complete support for token macros - just metadata left
 * Implement hashmaps properly (only strings or keywords as keys)
 * Implement comments properly
+* Check we are truly handling strings properly (seems doubtful)